 Owners Corporation (formerly Body Corporate)

-The new Owners Corporation Act 2006 was introduced from 21 December 2007 introducing new powers and functions which are aimed to ensure better management for the increasing number of multi dwelling and multi storey dwellings in the State of Victoria.
+The new Owners Corporation Act 2006 came into force on 31 December 2007 introducing new powers and functions which are aimed to ensure better management for the increasing number of multi dwelling and multi storey dwellings in the State of Victoria.

 We suggest that before purchasing a property managed by an Owners Corporation you read thoroughly the Owners Corporation Certificate which will be incorporated as part of the Vendors Section 32 Statement.
 It is the responsibility of the owner who is selling the property to ensure that the Certificate is available to you before you sign a Contract.